For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's best to set aside some money regularly throughout the year for this purpose, or you could set up a budget payment plan to pay your tax in regular instalments throughout the year instead.

-If ever the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before this (unless you're paying by Faster Payment or debit/credit card).
+For occasions when the deadline falls on a weekend or bank holiday, you'll need to ensure the payment reaches HMRC on the last working day ahead of this.
+However, this might not be an issue if you're paying by Faster Payment or debit/credit card.

 There are loads of different ways to pay, but some methods take longer than others.
-You'll have to account for this to ensure you don't miss the deadline (and face a penalty).
+You'll have to account for this to avoid missing the deadline (and facing a penalty).

 • Online or telephone banking (Faster Payments)